zerowastefestival/zerowastefestival.github.io/_posts/festival/2019-12-13-science-gallery.md

 ![Revived Yarn](/images/logos-external/logo-revived-yarn.png "Revived Yarn"){:style="float: top;margin-right: 10px;height: 150px;"}

-Revived yarn is a community of knitters and crocheters who help to warm the homeless of Dublin.
+Revived Yarn is a community of knitters and crocheters who help to warm the homeless of Dublin.
 They upcycle leftovers of yarn into handmade garments donated directly to the homeless on the streets.
 Find out more about Revived Yarn on their [Facebook page](https://www.facebook.com/revivedyarn){:target="blank"}.

 ####	Seal Rescue Ireland